thekaigonzalez/KBox/README.md

 KBox is (planned to be) a user maintained MS-DOS based command line interface running on the lua VM.

-KBox uses multiple libraries from FreeKSD, Kux, and other non-open projects.
+KBox uses multiple libraries from FreeKSD which contain Lua helper functions, and are licensed under the GNU AFFERO General Public License.
+It also uses its own custom library for serialization.

 Contains a pure C backend and Lua frontend.